IO Theater: Early years

 In 1982, the ImprovOlympic moved from The Players Workshop to its own space at Thomas Goodman's CrossCurrents theatre, 3207 N. Wilton Street.
 Teams began to form out of every major improv troupe in Chicago.
 Shows began shifting to a long-form approach by 1983.

 In 1995, the ImprovOlympic moved to its location on Clark St. in Chicago.

+iO West

-An additional theater, iO West was opened by Paul Vaillancourt in Los Angeles, California in 1997.
-It was managed by Colleen Doyle and Zach Huddleston, before closing in 2018.
+An additional theater, iO West, was opened by Paul Vaillancourt in Los Angeles, California in 1997.
+The theater originally took up residence at The Stella Adler Theater (6773 Hollywood Boulevard), then The Complex Theater (6470 Santa Monica Boulevard), before finally moving into a new purpose-built space in the Palmer Building (6366 Hollywood Blvd) in 2000.
+The theater was home to the Los Angeles Improv Comedy Festival.
+It was managed by Colleen Doyle and Zach Huddleston, before closing on February 24, 2018.

+Name change

-In 2001, the International Olympic Committee legally threatened the theater over its use of the name "ImprovOlympic" and the name was subsequently changed to "iO."
+In 2001, the International Olympic Committee legally threatened the theater over its use of the name "ImprovOlympic" and the name was subsequently changed to "iO".
 On September 2, 2005, iO held its 25th anniversary show at the Chicago Theatre in downtown Chicago.
-The wireless microphones went dead shortly into the show, but the improvisers rallied and played using wired mics for the rest of the performance.
+The wireless microphones went dead shortly into the show, so the improvisers played using wired mics for the rest of the performance.
 Celebrity veterans of the iO program who returned to play included Mike Myers, Tim Meadows, Amy Poehler, and Ike Barinholtz.
-The opening to the Harold piece performed was conducted by the most veteran iO house team The Reckoning.
-"Masters of the Harold" and "Stand outs" a DVD of The Reckoning is included in the book Art By Committee a sequel to Truth in Comedy.
+The opening to the Harold piece performed was conducted by the most veteran iO house team, The Reckoning.
+A DVD of The Reckoning is included in the book Art By Committee a sequel to Truth in Comedy.

 In August 2014, after almost 20 years in Chicago's Wrigleyville neighborhood, Charna Halpern bought a building in the Lincoln Park neighborhood and moved the iO Theater to its new home at 1501 N. Kingsbury St.

+Closure and reopening

 On June 18, 2020, it was announced that iO would be closing permanently.
 Controversy ensued regarding whether the closure was due to financial difficulties or allegations of racism that had emerged in the form of an online petition that began circulating only a few days before.
 Halpern stressed that the reasons were strictly financial, highlighting the property taxes bills of nearly $100,000 that "would have had to come out of her personal savings" as the theater was not making any income as a result of the COVID-19 pandemic and acknowledging that, if not for the pandemic, she would not be closing.
 "I'm 68 years old," she said.
 "It's scary for me.
 We're in a pandemic right now and there's no end in sight.
 Even if we were able to open at half capacity it was not going to work."

 In July 2021 the theater was bought by Scott Gendell and Larry Weiner of Chicago.
-The duo intend to resume shows and classes and the theater officially reopened on November 3, 2022.
+The duo stated their intention to resume shows and classes at the theater, which was due to reopen on November 3, 2022.